Best walks in Stratford

 Once completed, you can celebrate by downloading your very own certificate from the Transport for London website.

 Once you've explored all the best walks in Stratford, why not tell us your favourite over on our Instagram page.
+Looking for places to eat whilst you are in the area, find out more here.

 What's New